Jack Tuijp: 2011–13: Two-time top scorer

 In the 2011–12 season, Tuijp managed to score eight goals in the "first period" and scored seven league matches in a row.
 This earned him his first "Bronze Bull" as the top scorer of the first period.
 In the last game of this series, he scored a hat-trick in a 6–1 win over AGOVV, who were declared bankrupt in 2013.
 With this, Tuijp brought his total number of league goals for Volendam to 109 and rose to second place on the all-time top scorers list based on league matches.
 Tuijp then scored twice against Telstar and Helmond Sport respectively.
 Tuijp also became top scorer in the "second period" and received his second Bronze Bull from singer Jan Smit.
 He finished the season with 20 goals and became the top scorer of the Eerste Divisie for the second time.
 Volendam ended the season in a disappointing twelfth place.
 Despite this, Tuijp was voted Volendam Player of the Season by the supporters at the end of the season.

 Manager Hans de Koning appointed Tuijp team captain of Volendam ahead of the 2012–13 season.
 Tuijp again scored continuously for his club.
 He scored in 17 of the 28 games he played that season.
 He scored twice against FC Eindhoven (4–1), Excelsior (3–1) and FC Oss (2–2).
 On 10 February 2013, he scored three goals and assisted in a match against Telstar (6–2 win).
 Tuijp became the top scorer of the Eerste Divisie for the second time in a row and for the third time in his career.
 He finished the season with 27 league goals, breaking his personal record from the 2007–08 season.
 At the end of the season, Tuijp was voted Eerste Divisie Player of the Season and he received the "Gouden Stier" from Netherlands national team coach Louis van Gaal.
 Despite all these personal successes, Volendam missed out on promotion.
 On the last round of play, a draw was enough for the championship, but they lost to Go Ahead Eagles who would later achieve promotion to the Eredivisie via the play-offs at the expense of Volendam.

 In March 2013, Volendam made an offer to extend Tuijp's expiring contract, but he did not accept.
 He indicated that he wanted to try his luck abroad and wanted to take advantage of his transfer-free status next summer.
-Tuijp had also wanted to leave the Palingboeren the previous season, after Azerbaijani club Khazar Lankaran had showed their interest.
+Tuijp had also wanted to leave the Palingboeren the previous season, after Azerbaijani club Khazar Lankaran had shown their interest.
 Volendam's asking price had been too high for the club, however, which resulted in the transfer failing to go through.
 The free agent Tuijp enjoyed the interest of Greek club AEK Athens in the summer of 2013, but again a move failed to go through.